 Soluble salts in Taylor Valley, Antarctica, were investigated to determine the history of paleolakes and the RSIS during the LGM RSIS expansion.
 The initial working hypothesis of this thesis was that paleolakes would have leached soluble salts from soils and that maximum paleolake high stands would be indicated by a sharp decrease in soluble salt accumulations at lower elevations.
-Over the course of this study, it was found that mechanisms controlling the distribution of soluble salts in Taylor Valley are more complicated than is suggested by this simple interpretation.
-Nevertheless, soluble salts in soils of Taylor Valley provide a rich history of past events.
-Interpreting this history requires considering a variety of factors including soil age, leaching, distance from McMurdo Sound, soil texture, and past glacial and lacustrine events.
+Over the course of this study, it was found that mechanisms controlling the distribution of soluble salts in Taylor Valley are much more complicated than is suggested by this simple interpretation.
+It was found that soluble salts in soils of Taylor Valley are influenced by a variety of factors including soil age, leaching, distance from McMurdo Sound, soil texture, and past glacial and lacustrine events.

 In western Taylor Valley, salt accumulations are rich in Na, Ca, Cl, and SO4 and ion ratios are similar to seawater.
 In eastern Taylor Valley, salt accumulations are rich in Na and HCO3 and ion ratios vary considerably from seawater.
 The unusual Na-HCO3 composition of salts in eastern Taylor Valley is due to mineral dissolution and cation exchange reactions in the presence of high leaching rates.
 These reactions result in Cl being leached from soils as Ca-Mg-Cl brine and the association of Na with HCO3 from calcite dissolution.
-Mineral dissolution and cation exchange reactions.
+Mineral dissolution and cation exchange reactions also influence the chemistry of soil:water extractions.
 It is important to consider the influence of these reactions when interpreting soluble salt concentrations measured in soil:water extractions.

 The distribution of total soluble salt contents (the equivalent sum of all ions with depth) in Taylor Valley is primarily determined by soil age; soils developing on younger glacial sediments have much lower salt contents than soils developing on older glacial sediments.
+Since soils in Taylor Valley are generally older further inland and at higher elevations, the distribution of salts in

-The distribution of salts in Taylor Valley is broadly characterized by higher salt contents in western Taylor Valley and lower salt contents in eastern Taylor Valley because soils in Taylor Valley are generally older further inland and at higher elevations.
-This relationship between soil age and salt content has been altered by salt leaching (primarily in the wetter climate of eastern Taylor Valley) and paleolakes.
+Taylor Valley is broadly characterized by higher salt contents in western Taylor Valley and lower salt contents in eastern Taylor Valley.
+This relationship between soil age and salt content has been altered by salt leaching, primarily in the wetter climate of eastern Taylor Valley, and paleolakes.
 Soils in Bonney Basin are consistent with a history of evapoconcentration along paleolake margins up to approximately 300 m elevation; in eastern Taylor Valley, salt distributions indicate maximum paleolake high stands up to approximately 120 m.
 To explain the absence of paleolakes between approximately 120 and 300 m elevation in eastern Taylor Valley, paleolakes in Bonney Basin must have been dammed by a lobe of the RSIS that filled all of eastern Taylor Valley to at least 300 m elevation.
 Following the retreat of the RSIS, paleolakes quickly lowered and formed separate paleolakes within Fryxell and Bonney Basin.
 This interpretation is a significant departure from previous theories on paleolakes and the RSIS in Taylor Valley.
-In contrast to these previous theories, this study concludes that the RSIS penetrated deeper into Taylor Valley and that paleolakes fronting this ice lobe were not valley wide paleolakes, but filled separate basins within Taylor Valley.
+In contrast to these previous theories, this study concludes that the RSIS penetrated deeper into Taylor Valley and that paleolakes fronting this ice lobe were not valley-wide paleolakes, but filled separate basins within Taylor Valley.